isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 <h4>For Exempted Payment Service Providers</h4>
 <p><strong>RISK WARNING ON DIGITAL PAYMENT TOKEN SERVICES</strong>
 </p>
-<p>The Monetary Authority of Singapore (MAS) requires us to provide this
+<p>The MAS requires us to provide this risk warning to you as a customer
-risk warning to you as a customer of a digital payment token (DPT) service provider.</p>
+of a digital payment token (DPT) service provider.</p>
 <p>Before you pay your DPT service provider any money or DPT, you should
 be aware of the following.</p>
 <p>1.
 Your DPT service provider is exempted by MAS from holding a licence